Composable security against collective attacks of a modified BB84 QKD protocol with information only in one basis: Introduction

 In this paper, we extend the analysis of BB84 done in~\cite{BGM09} and prove the security of a QKD protocol we shall name \emph{BB84-INFO-$z$}.
 This protocol is almost identical to BB84, except that all its INFO bits are in the $z$ basis.
 In other words, the $x$ basis is used only for testing.
 The bits are thus partitioned into three disjoint sets: INFO, TEST-Z, and TEST-X. The sizes of these sets are arbitrary ($n$ INFO bits, $n_z$ TEST-Z bits, and $n_x$ TEST-X bits).

 We note that, while this paper follows a line of research that mainly discusses a specific approach of security proof for BB84 and similar protocols (this approach, notably, considers finite-key effects and not only the asymptotic error rate), many other approaches have also been suggested: see for example \cite{bb84_sec_mayers,bb84_sec_SP,renner_thesis08,bb84_sec_renner}.
+For comparison, see Section~\ref{conclusion}.

-In contrast to the line of research adopted here (of~\cite{BM97a,BM97b,BBBGM02,BBBMR06,BGM09}), in which a classical information-theoretical analysis caused problems with composability (see definition in~\cite{renner_thesis08} and in Subsection~\ref{qkd_security_definitions}), in this paper we suggest a method to prove a fully composable security: we calculate the trace distance between any two density matrices Eve may hold, instead of calculating the classical mutual information between Eve and the final key (as done in those previous papers).
+In the other papers (\cite{BM97a,BM97b,BBBGM02,BBBMR06,BGM09}) that discussed the same approach of security proofs as discussed here, the classical mutual information between Eve and the final key was calculated and bounded, which caused problems with composability (see definition in~\cite{renner_thesis08} and in Subsection~\ref{qkd_security_definitions}).
+In contrast to those papers, in this paper we suggest a method to prove a fully composable security -- namely, to calculate and bound the trace distance between the quantum state at the end of the real protocol and the quantum state at the end of an ideal protocol.
+This method is fully composable, because it bounds the distance between \emph{quantum} states instead of bounding the \emph{classical} information Eve has (bounding the classical information means, in particular, that we assume that Eve measures at the end of the protocol, while in reality she is not required to measure then, but is allowed to wait until Alice and Bob use the final key).
 This method is implemented in this paper for proving the fully composable security of BB84-INFO-$z$ against collective attacks; it also directly applies to the BB84 security proof in~\cite{BGM09} against collective attacks, proving the fully composable security of BB84 against collective attacks.
 It may be extended in the future to show that the BB84 security proof of~\cite{BBBMR06} proves the fully composable security of BB84 against joint attacks.
+(We note that in the conference version of this paper~\cite{BLM2017_bb84_info_z}, we used a weaker security definition: it was not sufficient for proving fully composable security, but it was more composable than in the previous papers.)

 The ``qubit space'', $\mathcal{H}_2$, is a $2$-dimensional Hilbert space.
 The states $\ket{0^0}, \ket{1^0}$ form an orthonormal basis of $\mathcal{H}_2$, called ``the computational basis'' or ``the $z$ basis''.
 The states $\ket{0^1} \triangleq \frac{\ket{0^0} + \ket{1^0}}{\sqrt{2}}$ and $\ket{1^1} \triangleq \frac{\ket{0^0} - \ket{1^0}}{\sqrt{2}}$ form another orthonormal basis of $\mathcal{H}_2$, called ``the $x$ basis''.
 Those two bases are said to be \emph{conjugate bases}.